Burnage Academy for Boys: Grammar school

 Upon the outbreak of World War II in 1939, most pupils were evacuated to towns outside Manchester to avoid the hazards of bombing, and Burnage boys were sent to Leek, Ashbourne and Wirksworth.
 Many former pupils of the school served in the forces during the war and 50 old boys were killed in action, later commemorated in a memorial plaque in the school hall.
 Luftwaffe bombs were dropped on Burnage during the Manchester Blitz, and Burnage school was hit by three bombs, causing severe damage to the school hall and demolishing the organ.
 The school's first headmaster, Mr Albert H. R. Ball, left in 1942 to take up the position of Rector of the Royal High School in Edinburgh.

 After the war, the hall was repaired, and several years later was the organ was replaced.
 Around 1950 the school was given Grammar School status with the traditional grammar school ethos and curriculum.
 In 1958, a four-storey concrete building was added at the rear of the old buildings.
 This building accommodated extra classrooms (following the post-war baby-boom) with the art rooms on the top floor.
 In the late-1950s to mid-'60s, the school was highly rated and competition for places was strong.

 Comprehensive school

 In 1967, Burnage Grammar School became a non-selective comprehensive, at a time when most grammar schools in Manchester were being disestablished following the abolition of the Tripartite System in British schools.
 It became Burnage High School for Boys and merged with Ladybarn Secondary Modern School, which was on nearby Briarfield Road/Parrs Wood Road, in Withington.
 The Briarfield/Parrs Wood Road site then became the lower school (for years 7 to 9) while the Burnage Lane site remained the upper school (for years 10 and 11 plus the sixth form).

 In 1969 the school purchased a disused railway station, Buxworth in Derbyshire, and converted it for use as an outdoor education centre for pupils.

-In 2000, the sixth form was disestablished and the lower and upper schools were amalgamated on the Burnage Lane site, which was expanded by a new buildings including a Sports Hall.
-The old school buildings on Briarfield/Parrs Wood Road were then demolished and the site has since become a new housing development.